Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - a motor vehicle

-- that is registered before September 2022 with a government1 and
+- that is registered before with a government (refers to any Canadian or foreign government)

 - is equipped only with one or more pilot seats and cannot have any other seating configuration